mys-lang/mys/examples/wip/traceback/README.rst

 .. code-block:: text

-   $ mys run -- show
+   $ mys run -- print
    Traceback (most recent call last):
      File "./src/main.mys", line 13, in main
-       do_show()
+       do_print()
-     File "./src/show.mys", line 7, in do_show
+     File "./src/print.mys", line 7, in do_print
        foo()
-     File "./src/show.mys", line 4, in foo
+     File "./src/print.mys", line 4, in foo
        print(traceback())

 Raise an error that is not caught.
 The Mys runtime prints a traceback